dr-rakesh-sarwal/dr-rakesh-sarwal.github.io/_talks/2026-07-20-Disaster-Resilience.md

 date: 2026-07-20
 location: Mussoorie, UK, India
 ---
-Had the priviledge of speaking to a batch of 60+ officers drawn from different central services attending the  mid-Service Training Programme on Whole-of-Government approach for Disaster Resilience and Quality of Living (20-24 July, 2026).
+Had the privilege of speaking to a batch of 60+ officers drawn from different central services attending the  mid-Service Training Programme on Whole-of-Government approach for Disaster Resilience and Quality of Living (20-24 July, 2026).
 Drawing commonality between individual and population health, risks they face and mitigation choices, I spoke about the unrealized potential in advancing health.

 Underlining the precious and invaluable nature of health, and explaining how it is measured and created, I shared my perspective on the need for moving from risks to resilience by applying the principles of Lifestyle Medicine at individual and population levels.

-Earlier in the morning, I conducted a wellenss hands-on session covering lifestyle, diet and yoga for the participants.
+Earlier in the morning, I conducted a wellness hands-on session covering lifestyle, diet and yoga for the participants.

  <iframe  src="/files/Diasters.pdf"  width="100%"  height="800px"  style="border: none;"></iframe>

 [📄 Download the presentation slides (PDF)](/files/Disasters.pdf)

 Also download from [Zenodo](https://zenodo.org/records/21472906) or [DOI](10.5281/zenodo.21472905.)